-- ➤ Why Don't Banks Seek Low-Balance Deposit Accounts?
-Using traditional methods, low balance accounts lose money. - To be profitable a bank account must have: - ➤ Average deposits of \$600 to offset paper statement costs: - \Rightarrow \$0.50 per month x 12 = \$6 per year.
-If cost of funds is 1% (\$6/.01=\$6x100=\$600): - Incur overdrafts or other fees to offset cost of teller services: - > Teller transactions cost \$2 each on average; - > Branch system brick and mortar is costly. - ➤ With internet/mobile phone based deposit accounts serviced remotely, ALL accounts with balances can be profitable: - ➤ If customers require any unusual service needs they pay by the minute used via 900# customer service; - ➤ 100% electronic access allows the overhead associated with an additional account to be very close to zero. - ➤ Mobile Phone Based Banking: What is needed? - Intuitive and easy to use & adopt, "Something as easy as email"; - > +90% of Internet users use email; - > Something that uses either email or text message: - ➤ In U.S. the average number of monthly: - \triangleright Phone calls = 204; - \triangleright Text messages = 357; - ➤ Platform/device independent & agnostic: PC, Mobile Device, Any Platform; - > Secure way to send money over insecure networks. - ➤ PayThat & the IAF together achieve each requirement.
-Its design was the model for India's new national payment system and biometric IdM system, with 600 million new users within the first year.
-Most of them had never been banked before.
+- Why Don't Banks Seek Low-Balance Deposit Accounts?
+Using traditional methods, low balance accounts lose money. - To be profitable a bank account must have: - > Average deposits of \$300 to offset paper statement costs - > \$0.50 per month x 12 = \$6 per year.
+If cost of funds is 2% (\$6/.02 = \$6x50 = \$300) - > Incur overdrafts or other fees to offset cost of teller services. - ➤ Teller transactions cost \$2 each on average - > Branch system brick and mortar is costly - With internet/mobile phone based deposit accounts serviced remotely, ALL accounts with balances can be profitable - ➤ If customers pay for any unusual service needs via pay to use 900# customer service - > 100% electronic access allows the overhead associated with an additional account to be very close to zero - Mobile Phone Based Banking: What is needed? - Intuitive and easy to use & adopt, "Something as easy as email" - > +90% of Internet users use email - > Something that uses either email or text msg.: - ➤ In U.S. average number of monthly: - \triangleright Phone calls = 204 - \triangleright Text messages = 357 - > Platform/device independent & agnostic: PC, Mobile Device, Any Platform - > Secure way to send money over insecure networks - PayThat & the IAF together achieve each requirement.
+Its design was the model for India's new national payment system and biometric IdM system, with 600MM users within the first year.